Local prosecutors under investigation in Georgia slaying

 The attorney general ended up appointing Barnhill to take over on Feb.
 27, four days after the shooting.
 But in his letter Monday asking the GBI to investigate possible misconduct by the prosecutors, Carr said he was never told that Barnhill had already advised police “that he did not see grounds for the arrest of any of the individuals involved in Mr. Arbery’s death.”

 “It appears their intent was to stop and hold this criminal suspect until law enforcement arrived.
-Under Georgia Law this is perfectly legal,” Barnhill advised.
+Under Georgia Law this is perfectly legal,” Barnhill advised in the undated letter, to Glynn County police Capt.
+Tom Jump.
+County officials released the letter last week.

-In bold letters, Barnhill also told the police captain to consider the case open and not to release any information under Georgia’s open records law.

-The undated letter, on the district attorney’s official stationery, was made public Tuesday by Carr’s office.

 Johnson said she could not recall if she had told Carr’s office that she enlisted Barnhill’s help before recusing herself.
 Barnhill had the case for about a month before he stepped aside under pressure because his son works for Johnson as an assistant prosecutor.
 The phone at Barnhill’s office in Waycross rang unanswered Tuesday.